Mediterranean and Middle East theatre of World War II

 The Mediterranean theatre was initially driven by Italian aspirations to establish a new Roman Empire, while the Allies aimed to retain the status quo.
-Immediately following its declaration of war, Italy invaded France, bombed Malta, and engaged Allied ships.
-Italian forces invaded Greece in October 1940, requiring German intervention to conquer it by April 1941; Yugoslavia was invaded and occupied by Axis forces the same month.
+Immediately following its declaration of war, Italy invaded France, bombed Malta, and attacked Allied ships.
+Italian forces invaded Greece in October 1940—with little initial success—requiring German intervention to conquer it by April 1941; Yugoslavia was invaded and occupied by Axis forces the same month.
 Allied and Axis forces fought across North Africa, while Axis interference in the Middle East caused fighting to spread as far as Palestine, Iraq, and Iran.

 With confidence high from early gains, German forces planned to capture the Middle East with a view to possibly attacking the Soviet Union from the south.
 Devastating losses in Egypt and Tunisia stopped the Axis threat in North Africa by May 1943.
 The Allies then invaded Italy, resulting in an armistice and subsequent civil war.
 A prolonged battle for Italy commenced between Allied and Axis forces, supported by the Allied-aligned Kingdom of Italy in the south and Axis-aligned Italian Social Republic in the north, lasting until 2 May 1945 with the Surrender at Caserta.

 The Mediterranean and Middle East theatre resulted in the destruction of the Italian Empire and the weakening of Germany's strategic position, as German forces had been diverted from the Western and Eastern fronts and suffered over two million losses (including those captured upon final surrender).
 Italy lost around 177,000 men, with a further several hundred thousand captured throughout the duration of the theatre.
-British losses amount to over 300,000 men killed, wounded, or captured, while total American losses in the region were around 130,000.
+British losses amounted to 300,000 men killed, wounded, or captured, while total American losses were around 130,000.